TosbackCgusBridge-Bot/CGUs-versions/Urbandictionary/Privacy Policy.md

-Top definition privacysexprivacy is slang for poontang aka vagina.i like it when you touch my privacy. (from a da brat song)#coochie#coo#snatch#pussy#poonanny#va61na#crotchby blissee December 31, 2005 299 69 Get a privacy mug for your mom Riley.2 privacynameSomething George W. Bush brutally raped.Wow, George W. Bush really fucked everyones privacy with the Patriot Act.#private#douche bag#bush#republican#fuckedby Fuck W February 04, 2006 140 75 Get a privacy mug for your barber Julia.3 privacyunknownWhat was violated by the Patriot Act, and is now going to be violated in the near future by the National ID... that's right folks, you won't be able to hop on a plane without getting red lights shoved in your eye.Read it and weep.
-America is becoming the place for advertisements, pornography, and a complete lack of privacy.by ~The Nameless One~ June 03, 2005 96 58 Get a privacy mug for your daughter Nathalie.4 privacyunknownsomething that Tokio Hotel don't have.They need privacy.#tokio hotel#privacy#celeb#private#lifeby zimmer483 October 12, 2011 14 9 Get a privacy mug for your boyfriend Manley.5 privacyunknownspace to your self with out your annoying siblings.I wanted to have privacy so I went to go into my room with noone and be alone without my annoying siblings because I had enough of them#i will become calmby jimiu December 07, 2017 2 2 Get a privacy mug for your dog James.Trending RN - March 15, 2018
+Top definition privacysexprivacy is slang for poontang aka vagina.i like it when you touch my privacy. (from a da brat song)#coochie#coo#snatch#pussy#poonanny#va61na#crotchby blissee December 31, 2005 300 69 Get a privacy mug for your mate Jerry.2 privacynameSomething George W. Bush brutally raped.Wow, George W. Bush really fucked everyones privacy with the Patriot Act.#private#douche bag#bush#republican#fuckedby Fuck W February 04, 2006 140 75 Get a privacy mug for your fish Manafort.3 privacyunknownWhat was violated by the Patriot Act, and is now going to be violated in the near future by the National ID... that's right folks, you won't be able to hop on a plane without getting red lights shoved in your eye.Read it and weep.
+America is becoming the place for advertisements, pornography, and a complete lack of privacy.by ~The Nameless One~ June 03, 2005 96 58 Get a privacy mug for your brother José.4 privacyunknownsomething that Tokio Hotel don't have.They need privacy.#tokio hotel#privacy#celeb#private#lifeby zimmer483 October 12, 2011 14 9 Get a privacy mug for your dog Manafort.5 privacyunknownspace to your self with out your annoying siblings.I wanted to have privacy so I went to go into my room with noone and be alone without my annoying siblings because I had enough of them#i will become calmby jimiu December 07, 2017 2 2 Get a privacy mug for your bunkmate Georges.Trending RN - March 16, 2018

-*     1. Thud
+*     1.  ternative
-*     2. Congress
+*     2.  mushrooming
-*     3. Squeek
+*     3. Grilled Cheese Sandwich
-*     4. Credit Card
+*     4. Ur grandpa asexual
-*     5. Ur grandpa asexual
+*     5.  shallow and pedantic
-*     6.  apparate
+*     6. SBJ DAY
-*     7.  dog egg
+*     7.  deg
-*     8.  mushrooming
+*     8.  ripper slippers
-*     9.  heads down thumbs up
+*     9. Yada yada yada
-*   10.  happypuppy.com
+*   10. DV
-*   11. Ur grandpap a trap
+*   11. Poon Raider
-*   12. LART
+*   12.  gaggle
-*   13. Ur sister is a Mister
+*   13. Alaskian pipeline
-*   14.  moonbat
+*   14. Yvonne
-*   15. Yada yada yada
+*   15.  banana show
-*   16. SBJ DAY
+*   16. Mgowo
-*   17.  tuesday
+*   17. Ur sister is a Mister
-*   18.  anal virginity
+*   18. GBD
-*   19. Happy Puppy
+*   19.  spaka
-*   20.  vintage
+*   20. Thud
-*   21. Ski Poling
+*   21. Wrongen
-*   22. 314
+*   22.  moonbat
-*   23. CRB
+*   23.  grilled cheese
-*   24. Picka ti materina
+*   24. Swaz
-*   25. Pi Day
+*   25.  you're mom gay
-*   26. Kinsey Six
+*   26.  hipster
-*   27.  ternative
+*   27. Kinsey Six
-*   28.  shallow and pedantic
+*   28. Power Bottom
-*   29.  bruh
+*   29. CRB
-*   30. Cheese Touch
+*   30.  konnichiwa